Varun7009/PIxelCircuit/replit.md

-# Reddit Gaming & Technology Aggregator
+# PixelCircuit - Gaming & Technology Hub

 ## Overview

-This is a Flask-based web application that aggregates posts from Reddit's gaming and technology communities.
-The app fetches posts from specific subreddits using Reddit's JSON API and displays them in a user-friendly interface with Bootstrap styling and dark theme support.
+This is a Flask-based web application called PixelCircuit that will aggregate gaming and technology content.
+The app is designed to fetch posts from external APIs and display them in a user-friendly interface with Bootstrap styling and dark theme support.
+Currently waiting for API configuration to enable content fetching.

+## Recent Changes (July 2025)

+- **Rebranding Complete**: Changed from "Reddit Aggregator" to "PixelCircuit"
+- **API Preparation**: Updated ContentFetcher class to be ready for external API integration
+- **UI Updates**: Removed all platform-specific references, updated branding throughout
+- **Ready for Integration**: Framework prepared for API configuration when provided

 ## User Preferences